Only Bad Clothing

 She did not respond.
 Her arm looped through the backpack strap and clumsily lifted up the bulk.
 He reached down and helped to lift it onto her back.
 ‘That ok?’

 The rain dashed onto their hooded ponchos fluttering up and down in the heightening wind.
-The ferry rotated, turning towards the giant escarpments.
-A whitewashed shack stood on the desolate jetty ahead.
-He watched it get bigger and bigger in size until the ferry engine cut to a halt and the front of it rotated away.
-Its large body glided sideways toward the wooden wharf.
-Still silence.
-Then the bumper, hitting the dock with a hollow thump.
-Rocking them off balance.
+The ferry rotated, turning towards the escarpments.
+A whitewashed shack on the lonesome jetty ahead.
+He watched it get closer until the ferry engine cut to a halt and the front of it rotated away.
+They moved sideways toward the wooden wharf.
+Silence.
+Then the bumper; it hit the dock with a hollow thump, rocking them off balance.

 ‘I think we’re the only ones,’ he said, looking back.
 No reply from her.
 ‘You ready?’

 The rain picked up or he seemed more sensitive to it now.
-She nodded uncertainly and tucked her thumbs inside the straps.
+She nodded uncertainly and tucked her thumbs into the straps.
 He could see the weight of it bothered her.
-He felt himself faced with an imperative to make a final call.
-The ramp was lowered and the attendants looked at them in haste.
+He felt himself faced with an imperative to make a call – a last-minute retreat.
+The ramp was lowered and the attendants looked at them.
 Quick decision.
-The hell with it – he stepped out of the puddle gathering around his feet and charted course towards the jetty.
+The hell with it.
+He stepped out of the puddle gathering at his feet and walked towards the jetty.
 She followed in pursuit, stepping through the barriers after him and then down the ramp onto the wooden dock.
 He tried not to think, not to breathe.
 It was all part of committing.
 He should have known that’s not how it was supposed to be.

-Twelve kilometres – on any odd day it would be a short day’s walk.
-And yet, this was not any odd day.
+Twelve kilometres.
+On any odd day it would be a short day’s walk.
+And yet this was not one of them.
 He knew it.
 She did too.
-As the raindrops got heavier he saw with vivid foresight what would lie ahead.
+As the raindrops got heavier he saw with vivid foresight the dangers ahead.
 The slippery, haphazard ledges escaping from under their feet.
-Their visibility cloaked by the sweeping rain.
-The frail poles of their festival tent buckling under the sheer weight of the calamity.
+The visibility cloaked by the sweeping rain sheets.
+The frail poles of their festival tent buckling under the weight of the storm.